KoukeNeko/FinderHover/README.md

    - This is a macOS security limitation

 3. **Check App is Running**
-   - Look for the 👁️ icon in your menu bar
+   - Look for the menu bar icon
    - Click it and ensure "Enable Hover Preview" is checked

 4. **Verify Hover Delay**